 Our 10-week fellowship provides highly qualified and motivated undergraduates with unparalleled exposure to client work for thought-leading organizations that are integrating their profits and purpose.
 You'll be paired with a current MBA fellow and assigned to help with a practical consulting project on behalf of a social impact client.
 It’s the ultimate summer internship combined with 150+ hours of training from industry experts, and you’re sure to form long-lasting connections with peers, mentors and potential employers.

-Our SESTI program will be held in both New York City and Raleigh, North Carolina, where client work and training sessions are held.
+Our undergrad fellowship will be held in both New York City and Raleigh, North Carolina.

 *Tuition covers all program-related expenses including training materials.
-Housing, food, transportation, and other auxiliary expenses are not included.
+It does not include housing, food, transportation, and other auxiliary expenses.

 Applications are admitted on a rolling basis.